kreo/stylus-css-modulesify/README.md

 - `css-modulesify` is not able to understand stylus syntax.
 - `stylus` does not generate the garbled names css-modules works on.

+One way to fix this is to add `src/main.styl` as a second entry point that compiles to `main.css`, so that the dependencies can be shared (from stylus and js perspective).
+I have no idea how hard it would be to implement this.